dignifiedquire/pegjs-coffee-plugin/README.md

 # Running the tests

-For the node.js test run
+For the Node.js tests run
 ```bash
 $ make test
 ```
-and for the browser
+and for the browser tests
 ```bash
 $ make test-browser
 ```